DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 ## Validation

-QuantBayES includes a test dataset and example scripts.
+QuantBayes includes a test dataset and example scripts.
 Running them confirms that the installation matches the reference outputs to floating point precision.

 ---